Ólafur Páll Snorrason

-Ólafur Páll Snorrason (born 22 April 1982) is Icelandic football coach and former player.
+Ólafur Páll Snorrason (born 22 April 1982) is an Icelandic football coach and former player.

 Playing career

 Born in Reykjavík, Ólafur played as a right winger for Valur, Bolton Wanderers, Fjölnir, Stjarnan, Fylkir and FH.
 When he joined English club Bolton Wanderers he became the fourth Icelandic player at the club.

 After playing for them at youth level, he made one international appearance for Iceland in 2010.

 Coaching career

 He left his role as Fjölnir manager in October 2018, after one season with the club.